alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Also, the GDI is generally slow and produces low quality graphics.
 In particular the GDI doesn’t support [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing), and it doesn’t support [alpha channel transparency](https://en.wikipedia.org/wiki/Alpha_compositing), which are both strong reasons to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

 And unfortunately, also, the GDI doesn’t (yet) support UTF-8 encoded Unicode text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4, and it doesn’t support saving an image other than as an archaic non-portable ".wmf" file.
-These shortcomings are remedied in later parts.
+These shortcomings are remedied in later parts of this tutorial.
 Just be adviced that in particular saving an image to a file, without using successor technologies, can be non-trivial.

 [some figure]